wntrblm/Neptune/user_guide/docs/index.md

     <source src="./media/kick-drum-voice.m4a" type="audio/x-m4a" />
 </winter-audio-player>

-Leave the ++"lp"++ and ++"lp"++ inputs unpatched.
+Leave the ++"lp"++ and ++"hp"++ inputs unpatched.
 Turn ++"reso"++ up until the filter starts self oscillating.
 Send a fast, exponential envelope to ++"fm1"++ input and a second slower envelope to ++"vol"++.
 The fast exponential envelope is the kick drum’s pitch sweep, whose intensity is adjusted with the ++"fm1"++ attenuverter.
 Adjust the cutoff frequency to set the base pitch of the drum sound, for example set it to around 9 o’clock for a low bass drum sound.
 Try increasing the resonance or adding salt to increase the grittiness of the drum.

 ### Chaotic oscillator